Dr Salvatore Papa

 - Website: Papa's Lab | Loop | Twitter | LinkedIn | Googlescholar | Researchgate | ORCID

 I have studied Molecular Biology and received my doctorate in Experimental Medicine from University of L'Aquila in Italy.
-During my doctoral training, I had the great opportunity to join the laboratory of Professor Guido Franzoso at the Ben May Institute for Cancer Research at University of Chicago in USA where I have studied the molecular mechanisms controlling cell death (also know as apoptosis).
+During my doctoral training, I had the great opportunity to join the laboratory of Professor Guido Franzoso at the Ben May Institute for Cancer Research at University of Chicago in USA where I have studied the molecular mechanisms controlling cell death (also known as apoptosis).
 A subject that I was very passionate about during my master studies.
 After completing my postdoctoral studies, I have started my independent research career first at Imperial College London, and then at the Institute of Hepatology London.
 I was also apponinted Visiting Professor at 'Sapienza' University of Rome in Italy funded by a Brain-Gain Start-up Grant from the Italian Association for Cancer Research (AIRC).

 I am driven by a passionate curiosity to understand the molecular basis of malignant disease to inform the search for clinical solutions.
 The discovery of novel molecular targets and innovative cancer therapeutics in areas where medical needs are greatest is therefore my primary research focus.
 Research expertise is in: